In this CodeLab, you will configure your SAP HANA, express edition instance to connect to Google BiqQuery through a Smart Data Adapter.

 From the cloud console for your PROJECT_ID, go to IAM and admin, service accounts and create a new service account to use to connect SAP HANA to Google BigQuery

-Specify the name of the account, set the permissions and choose to furnish a P12 key
+Specify the name of the account, set the permissions BigQuery Data Viewer and BigQuery User, and choose to furnish a P12 key:

 Save the key in p12 format to your computer or in another secure place.